High brightness storefront displays turn a shopper's gaze into a buying journey.

 When you boot up any device, that jump from a powered-down processor to a device running trusted software requires hardware support.
 The old Basic Input/Output System (BIOS) of over 30 years ago didn’t provide any protections — it could barely get an operating system loaded.
 Since then, system vendors have been trying to build more security into the boot process.
 Industry-standard approaches such as Unified Extensible Firmware Interface (UEFI) have set the groundwork and created best practices.

 Today, smartphones need that same protection.
 The Android community has specified some starting points, but device vendors, such as Samsung, have built on those to bring smartphone security to “enterprise-ready” levels.

-Secure boot is a common Android mechanism that is used to keep Android devices from booting non-approved software.
-Android devices, like most computers, have a very small ROM-based primary bootloader that is used to do basic hardware initialization, find a file system with more boot software, then load and jump into that secondary boot software.
+Secure boot is a common Android mechanism that is used to keep Android devices from booting unapproved software.
+Android devices, like most computers, have a very small ROM-based primary bootloader that is used to do basic hardware initialization, find a file system with more boot software, and then load and jump into that secondary boot software.

 That secondary bootloader may load the Android operating system, or jump to another bootloader, depending on the selected hardware and software.
 By convention, the last bootloader before the operating system is usually called aboot.

 Get Your Ultimate Guide to Knox Configure